Heat Pumps vs Air Conditioners: How Do They Differ and Which One is Right for Me?

 There are many types of air conditioners to choose from.
 The right option will depend on the size of your home, your budget and whether your home has, or can accommodate ductwo.
 Here are the three most popular options.

 - Central AC.
 In most areas of the country, this is the most common type of cooling in larger homes because it can cool very efficiently.
 A central AC works by circulating cool air through return and supply ductwork.
 Supply ducts and registers in the floors or walls move cooled air into your home.
 When the air becomes warm again, it circulates back to the supply registers and ducts and goes back to the air conditioner.
 A central AC system can be a major investment.
 If your home does not have ductwork, it’s probably not the most efficient or cost-effective option.

 - Ductless mini-split air conditioner.
 This type of air conditioner is commonly used to retrofit a home with AC when it does not have ducts.
-Like a central AC system, a ductless system is comprised of two units: an indoor handling unit and an outdoor compressor and condensor.
+Like a central AC system, a ductless system is comprised of two units: an indoor handling unit and an outdoor compressor and condenser.
 A ductless AC system can have up to 4 air handling units to cool several rooms.
 Each area will have its own thermostat.

 - Window AC unit.
 A window unit is a compact unit that only cools one room.
 This type of AC is usually installed in a window but it can also be installed in an exterior wall.
 It works by blowing cool air into the room and exhausting warm air out the back.

-Benefits of an AC System
+Benefits of an Air Conditioning System

-Cons of an AC System
+Cons of an Air Conditioning System

 What Is a Heat Pump?